OrDG/CADDY_Gesture_Classification_DL_Project/README.md

 # Underwater Gesture Classification Deep Learning Project
-This repository contains a project in Deep Learn created by @MatanTopel and I.
+This repository contains a project in Deep Learn created by @MatanTopel and myself.

 We seperated this project into two parts:
 1) A CNN which locates a hand of a diver - using YOLOv5s object detection architecture (for more information visit https://github.com/ultralytics/yolov5).
-3) A CNN which classifies the gesture of the hand from the cropped image - using our own architecture.
+2) A CNN which classifies the gesture of the hand from the cropped image - using our own architecture.

 After training, the full network got 97.85% accuracy on the test set.